-At the receiver end, the RF front-end of the SDR bandpass-filters the amplified received signal in order to attenuate potential image signals during downconvertion to baseband.
-The 14-bit analog-to-digital converter (ADC) is then responsible of delivering upsampled I/Q symbols at a rate $f_{s}$ to the DSP.
-We use phase-locked loop (PLL) based algorithms for carrier frequency and phase offset estimation before matched filtering.
-For symbol synchronization, a timing error detector based on the zero-crossing method \cite{rice2009digital} is used, while frame synchronization is done using a cross-correlation algorithm that exploits the autocorrelation properties of the Barker code in the preamble.
-Once the beginning of the frame is identified, the pilot symbols are used for phase ambiguity resolution.
-These are also used for channel estimation using a least-squares approach.
-The equalized symbols are finally demodulated into a bitstream that is fed for identification hypothesis evaluation.
-Fig.~\ref{fig:rx_implementation} depicts graphically these procedures.
+At the receiver end, the SDR filters the amplified received signal and digitalizes it at a rate $f_{s}$.
+We use phase-locked loop based algorithms for carrier frequency and phase offset estimation before matched filtering.
+For symbol synchronization, a timing error detector based on the zero-crossing method \cite{rice2009digital} is used, while frame synchronization is realized using a cross-correlation algorithm that exploits the autocorrelation properties of the Barker code in the preamble.
+Once the beginning of the frame is identified, the pilot symbols are used for phase ambiguity resolution, as well as for channel estimation using a least-squares approach.
+The equalized symbols are finally demodulated into a bitstream that is fed for the verification step in identification.
+Fig.~\ref{fig:rx_implementation} summarizes these procedures.

-At both transmitter and receiver ends, frame and signal processing are carried out in parallel to the actual transmission/reception in order to ensure a continuous operation, i.e. the former queues I/Q samples in a shared buffer that is periodically monitored by the thread responsible of the transmission/reception.

-Finally, table \ref{tab:hw-parameters} summarizes the main configuration parameters used in our hardware setup for transmission delay measurements, which are shown in fig.~\ref{fig:timings}.
-Our measurements have been performed by reading the SDR's internal clock state immediately before and after the transmission takes place.
+Parallel bit- and signal-processing tasks as well as queue management for transmissions via the SDR care for a continuous operation of our setup.
+The parameters used in our experiments are summarized in table~\ref{tab:hw-parameters}.